KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 The specification describes:

-- A new transport layer based on IPv6, e.g. suitable for [Thread based networks](https://www.threadgroup.org/).
+- A new transport layer based on IPv6, e.g. suitable for [Thread-based networks](https://www.threadgroup.org/).
 - A new communication/message protocol using [CoAP](https://www.rfc-editor.org/rfc/rfc7252) and [CBOR](https://www.rfc-editor.org/rfc/rfc8949.html).
 - Using the same functional blocks as the other KNX transport layers.
 - Using the same [s-mode message](/_pages/architecture-smode.md) semantics as the other KNX transport layers.